BS

 Things to Know

-Alarms scheduled through AlarmKit respect the user's Do Not Disturb and Focus settings, just like regular Clock alarms.
-The system handles all the sound playback and UI, so you don't need to manage audio sessions or implement a custom alarm interface.
+Alarms scheduled through AlarmKit respect the user's Do Not Disturb and Focus settings.
+The system handles sound playback and the alarm UI on the Lock Screen and Dynamic Island.

-For details on the full API surface, see Apple's AlarmKit documentation.
+For complete API details, see Apple's AlarmKit documentation.

 subscribe.sh